Mexican cuisine: United States

 Mexican food in the United States is based on the food of Native Americans and Hispanos in the Southwestern United States and Northern Mexico.
-Mexican foods that originate in the United States often come from the Southwestern region, breakfast burritos and red or green chile come from New Mexican cuisine, likewise chili con carne and chimichangas are examples of Tex-Mex.
+Mexican foods that originate in the United States often come from the Southwestern region; breakfast burritos and red or green chile come from New Mexican cuisine, and chili con carne and chimichangas are examples of Tex-Mex cuisine.
 With the growing ethnic Mexican-American population in the United States, more authentic Mexican food is gradually appearing in the United States.
 Most large American cities host a Mexican diaspora due to proximity and immigration, and Mexican restaurants and food trucks are generally easy to find in the continental states.
 One reason is that Mexican immigrants use food as a means of combating homesickness, and for their descendants, it is a symbol of ethnicity.
 Alternatively, with more Americans experiencing Mexican food in Mexico, there is a growing demand for more authentic flavors.
 Korean tacos are a Korean-Mexican fusion dish popular in a number of urban areas in the United States and Canada.
 Korean tacos originated in Los Angeles.
+Sushi burrito is a Japanese-Mexican fusion food that became popular in urban areas across the United States, originating in California as part of the broader trend of innovative street food.
+The sushi burrito was created in 2008 by Peter Yen of the San Francisco fast casual restaurant Sushirrito.
 In 2013, Carlos Gaytán became the first Mexican to obtain a Michelin star for his work at the Mexique restaurant in Chicago.
-In 2014, Daniela Soto-Innes helped to open Cosme in New York City, serving there as the Chef de Cuisine.
+In 2014, Daniela Soto-Innes helped to open Cosme in New York City, serving there as the chef de cuisine.
+Houston chef Irma Galvan's restaurant was recognized and named an 'American classic' by the James Beard Foundation in 2008.